 Biomedical science is the study of the human body from a biology and chemical viewpoint.
 You’ll study a variety of science disciplines, such as biochemistry, immunology, neuroscience, stem cell biology, and many more.
 You’ll conduct lab research and work with real patients.
 Many biological and biomedical science students go on to become health professionals in nearly every medical field or medical scientists.
 So, you can guess it’ll be helpful to start with your bachelor’s degree but go on to further your education with a master’s degree or Ph.D.
 Whichever career path you choose, you’ll be leading the charge to improve the overall health of our world.

-University of South Alabama offers 1 Biological and Biomedical Sciences, Other degree programs.
-It's a large, public, four-year university in a midsize city.
-In 2019, 9 Biological and Biomedical Sciences, Other students graduated with students earning 9 Doctoral degrees.
+New York University offers 2 Biological and Biomedical Sciences, Other degree programs.
+It's a very large, private not-for-profit, four-year university in a large city.
+In 2019, 21 Biological and Biomedical Sciences, Other students graduated with students earning 19 Master's degrees, and 2 Doctoral degrees.

 |Columbia University in the City of New York New York, NY||19 : 1||31,456|

 |New York University New York, NY||17 : 1||52,885|

 |Icahn School of Medicine at Mount Sinai New York, NY||1,233|

 |CUNY Hunter College New York, NY||37 : 1||23,193|